Koha-Community/kohadocs/source/circulation.rst

 This report will show you all of the items that have holds on them that are available at the library for pulling.
-If the items are available at multiple branches then all branches with that item available will see the hold to pull until one library triggers the hold.
+If the items are available at multiple libraries then all libraries with that item available will see the hold to pull until one library triggers the hold.

 If enabled, clicking the *Mark item as lost* button will mark item as lost and notify